xperimex/xperimex.github.io/_posts/2023-12-07-zero-knowledge.md

 # Conclusion

 There are a lot of uses that zero-knowledge proofs can find themselves in.
 Basically, whenever you want any level of privacy.
 From passwords, to graphs, to polynomials, or to [nuclear disarmament](https://www.nature.com/articles/ncomms12890).
 And its most popular use, blockchains and cryptocurrencies (good way of checking valid transactions without needing to reveal people's currency balances).
 The underlying theory of zero-knowledge proofs, though, is simultaneously easy to understand, and difficult to implement.
 The theory is rich, but dense, so pehaps one of these days we'll fill in the gaps of elliptic curves (which definitely deserves its own post) and fully fleshing out how we can convert computer programs to polynomials.

+For more reading and types of proofs, here's a nice simple example for proving knowledge of coloring a graph that can be found [here](https://resources.mpi-inf.mpg.de/departments/d1/teaching/ss13/gitcs/lecture9.pdf) or [here](https://www.cs.cmu.edu/~goyal/s18/15503/scribe_notes/lecture23.pdf) (and a nice little [demo to go with it](https://web.mit.edu/~ezyang/Public/graph/svg.html#:~:text=Zero%2Dknowledge%20proofs%20permit%20you,the%20game%20as%20a%20verifier.)).
+Interestingly, as an aside, we can since reduce any NP problem to the 3-coloring problem, this actually gives us a way of generating zero-knowledge proofs for any NP hard problem.

 For even more details on zk-SNARKs and zero-knowledge ideas on the whole, see [this article](https://arxiv.org/pdf/1906.07221.pdf%EF%BC%9B#:~:text=Zero%2Dknowledge%20succinct%20non%2Dinteractive,useful%20in%20the%20first%20place%3F) that informed much of this post.